EmmanuelOyemike/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-adds action to the PATH
+counts the number of directories in the PATH